 For both the installation and operating permits, FSR must be named on the permit by the applicant.

-Licensed contractor need to:
+Licensed contractors need to:

-- name an FSR on the license;
+- name an FSR on the licence;

 - provide evidence of a bond (a minimum is required); and

-- pay a license fee.
+- pay a licence fee.

 NWPTA and TILMA